ptallen63/intro-arrow-functions-workshop/README.md

 ## Safe Harbor

 While arrow functions have major support in most modern browsers, some older browser do not support the feature.
-Therefore it is up to you to make sure the browsers you support are addressed.
+Therefore, it is up to you to make sure the browsers you support are addressed.
 You can consult [can I use](https://caniuse.com/#feat=arrow-functions) for a full list of supported browsers for this feature.

 ![can i use arrow functions](images/caniusearrowfunctions.png)